Is CBC the Next CBD?

 As a standalone compound, CBC has several effects on the human body.
 However, it’s thought to be more effective when used alongside other compounds such as CBD.

-This is because when used together, the compounds in the cannabis plant bring about what’s popularly referred to as the entourage effect.
+This is because when you use them together, the compounds in the cannabis plant bring about the popular entourage effect.

 Case in point, Cannabidiol is thought to reduce the intoxicating effect of THC.